Historic Challenge Event Guide and Decklists – September 2020

 What is Historic Challenge?

+The Historic Challenge is a high risk, high reward event comparable to the Competitive Metagame Challenge but here we have a bit more leeway since we can have up to three losses.
 If you are interested in the expected value (EV) for this event, u/SmartyCat12 from reddit has done the maths on the subject.
-Since the rewards are based around Historic cards (though you can still open Wildcards from booster packs), newer players will want to focus on spending their resources on Standard sets especially with Theros Beyond Death on the horizon.
+Since the rewards are based around Historic cards (though you can still open Wildcards from booster packs), newer players will want to focus on spending their resources on Standard sets especially with a new set on the horizon.

 The Historic Metagame